-6.6.3 Benzene Immunotoxicity
+6.5.3 Benzene Immunotoxicity

-Benzene, at high doses, is a known human hematotoxin (Goldstein, 1977).
+Benzene is a known human hematotoxin (Goldstein, 1977).
 The highly reactive metabolites of benzene have long been known to affect hematopoiesis (i.e., the process by which blood cells are formed in the body.
 (Wang et al., 2012).
 The health effects of benzene have been studied extensively in humans and laboratory animals (ATSDR, 2024b).
 These studies establish that the primary target for benzene toxicity is the hematopoietic tissues.
 By disrupting hematopoiesis, benzene exposure can lead to decreased numbers of all lymphoid (e.g., B cells, T cells, etc.) and myeloid (e.g., neutrophils, monocytes, mast cells, etc.) cell lineages.
-By decreasing the numbers of these cells through the disruption of hematopoiesis, benzene can cause immunosuppression of both adaptive and innate immunity.
-But the relevance of these studies to human bladder cancer can only be speculated.
+By decreasing the numbers of these cells through the disruption of hematopoiesis, benzene can cause immunosuppression of both adaptive and innate immunity.50 But the relevance of these studies to kidney cancer can only be speculated.

-&lt;sup>50 Early experiments in mice showed that short-term (i.e., 6 days for 6 hours per day) inhalation exposures to benzene concentrations ranging between 10 to 300 ppm suppressed mitogenic responses of B and T lymphocytes (Rozen et al., 1984).
+50 Early experiments in mice showed that short-term (i.e., 6 days for 6 hours per day) inhalation exposures to benzene concentrations ranging between 10 to 300 ppm suppressed mitogenic responses of B and T lymphocytes (Rozen et al., 1984).
 Another study following a similar exposure paradigm showed that benzene inhalation reduced protective cell-mediated immune responses to sublethal challenge with the bacterium Listeria monocytogenes (Rosenthal & Snyder, 1985).
-Decreased splenic lymphocyte antibody production was observed in mice exposed by inhalation to benzene (50, 200 ppm - 6 hours/day for 7 days) (Aoyama, 1986).
-Inhalation exposure also was shown to inhibit cell mediated tumor surveillance (i.e., cytotoxic T cell function) in mice (Rosenthal & Snyder, 1987),
+Decreased splenic lymphocyte antibody